 When L-dopa is taken, a portion of the medication is rendered useless by an enzyme in the body, called Catechol-O-methyl transerase (COMT)

 COMT inhibitors block this COMT enzyme from this conversion, making more L-dopa available in the brain and thus reducing Parkinson's symptoms.

 -Tasmar® (Tolcapone) and

-Although seldom used in Parkinsons treatments in the early stages of Parkinsons, it is also used in combination with L-dopa to treat those with prominent tremor problems and L-dopa induced Dyskinesias.
+Although rarely used in Parkinsons treatments in the early stages of Parkinsons, it is also used in combination with L-dopa to treat those with prominent tremor problems and L-dopa induced Dyskinesias .

 (Involuntary muscle movements, such as jerking, twisting and fidgeting)

 -MAO-B Inhibitors: MAO-B is an enzyme found in the brain that breaks down dopamine.
-MAO-B inhibitors help to block this break down, making more dopamine available, and thus reducing Parkinsons symptoms.
+MAO-B inhibitors help block this break down, making more dopamine available, thus reducing Parkinson's symptoms.

 L -deprenyl, Eldepryl® (Selegiline)

 These Parkinson's medications allow slight improvement with early signs of the disease and enhance L-dopa effects on dopamine later in the disease.

 -Dopamine Agonists: Unlike L-dopa, which is converted into Dopamine in the brain, Dopamine agonists imitate Dopamine without this conversion.